bugaevc/lets-write-sync-primitives/README.md

   and then re-acquire it for writing; and be prepared that something might have changed while you were not holding the lock.

+  That being said, you can call `lock.try_upgrade()` to try and upgrade the lock from reading to writing, which is slightly faster than dropping and re-acquring the lock and, if successfull, guarantees that the lock has been held "at least for reading" the whole time.
+It is also always possible to downgrade a lock from writing to reading.

 A readers-writer lock establishes a happens-before relationship between a writer unlocking the lock and a reader or a writer subsequently locking the lock, as well as between a reader or a writer unlocking the lock and a writer